-In the previous tutorial I explained how to create a Linux bootable usb drive in macOS.
-As already explained one of the many incredible features of all Linux distributions is the ability to boot a distribution directly from the USB stick you created, without the need to install Linux and affecting your hard drive and the current operating system on it.
-It is not necessary to perform a complete installation to first use or try out Linux.
-This tutorial will explain how to boot from the just created Linux usb drive so you can use Linux Mint without installing on a Mac.
-In an equivalent next article I will explain how to use Linux Mint without installing on a PC
+In a previous tutorial I explained how to create a Linux bootable USB drive in macOS.
+I already explained that one of the many incredible features of all Linux distributions is the ability to boot a distribution directly from the USB stick you created, without the need to install Linux and affecting your hard drive and the current operating system on it.
+It is not necessary to perform a complete installation to use or first try out Linux.
+In this tutorial I will explain how to boot from the Linux USB drive you just created in a previous tutorial, so you can use Linux Mint in a live environment without the need to install it on a Mac.
+In a previous equivalent article I explained how to use or try Linux Mint 21.2 without installing on a PC

-Okay, so you have the Linux USB drive now.
-If not than first follow all the steps in my tutorial How to create a Linux bootable usb drive in MacOS.
+I assume you have the Linux Mint USB drive now.
+If not than first go back and follow all the steps in my tutorial How to create a Linux bootable USB drive in macOS.

-The nice thing of having this magical fresh Linux bootable live drive is that you can try Linux now on whatever 64 bit Apple computer you want (or make a 32 bit Linux bootable USB drive if required), like MacBook Pro, iMac and Mac Mini.
-Well, of course it needs to have a working USB slot to be able to use it, but that is basically it.
+The nice thing of having this magical fresh Linux Mint bootable live drive is that you can try Linux Mint now on 64 bit Intel based Apple computers (see note below on ARM M1 and M2) you want, like the Intel based MacBook Pro, iMac and Mac Mini.
+The environment that you will start from your USB device is often called a live environment, So you don’t need much to try Linux Mint without worrying about your current setup.
+Well, of course, the computer needs to have a working USB slot to be able to use it, but that is basically it.

-To be able to boot into the usb drive, you’ll need to hold the option (alt) key while you boot your macBook.
-So let’s start.
+To be able to boot into the USB drive, you’ll need to hold the option (alt) key while you boot your macBook.

 1) If you have not already done so, first shut down your Mac computer.

-2) Then put the Linux USB stick into a free USB slot.
+2) Then put the Linux Mint USB stick into a free USB slot.

 3) Hold the option key.